nekowasabi/tmux-text-object/README.md

    - `w`, `W` for words
    - `"`, `'`, `` ` `` for quotes
    - `(`, `)`, `[`, `]`, `{`, `}`, `<`, `>` for brackets
+   - `p` for paragraphs

 ### Text Extraction

+The implementation uses two different approaches depending on the text-object type:

+**Single-line text-objects** (words, quotes, brackets):
-The implementation uses tmux's `#{copy_cursor_line}` format variable to directly retrieve the text at the cursor position without any cursor movement.
-This approach:
+- Uses tmux's `#{copy_cursor_line}` format variable to directly retrieve the text at the cursor position
 - Preserves cursor position during the operation
 - Eliminates visual artifacts from cursor movement
 - Provides reliable text extraction even in complex scenarios

+**Multi-line text-objects** (paragraphs):
+- Uses tmux's `capture-pane -p` to retrieve all visible lines in the pane
+- Scans up and down from the cursor position to find blank lines
+- Extracts and joins multiple lines with preserved newlines
+- Handles scroll position to correctly identify paragraph boundaries

 ### Smart Text Selection